WinVector/Examples/dplyr/dplyrQuiz_solutions.md

     ## Error: Must subset with a string

 (From [`dplyr` issue 2916](https://github.com/tidyverse/dplyr/issues/2916) and [`dplyr` issue 2991](https://github.com/tidyverse/dplyr/issues/2991), notation taken from [here](https://blog.rstudio.org/2017/06/13/dplyr-0-7-0/)).
-A note on how the behavior of the "prounous" has not matched their description since the announcement of `dplyr` `0.7.0` can be found [here](http://www.win-vector.com/blog/2017/08/is-dplyr-easily-comprehensible/#comment-66674).
+A note on how the behavior of the "pronouns" has not matched their description since the announcement of `dplyr` `0.7.0` can be found [here](http://www.win-vector.com/blog/2017/08/is-dplyr-easily-comprehensible/#comment-66674).

 Piping into different targets (functions, blocks expressions):
 --------------------------------------------------------------